leahphw/pixishare-dapp/README.md

-# PixiShare
+# pixi share ( ๑‾̀◡‾́)σ"

-This decentralized application (dApp) enables users to share pictures and engage in a censorship-resistant social media platform.
-It leverages the Ethereum blockchain and smart contracts written in Solidity for transparency and security.
-The backend is built with Node.js, while the user interface is developed using React and Bootstrap.
+I created this DApp out of curiosity about how a decentralized app would work :) It is essentially an image-sharing platform with the Ethereum blockchain as the data storage place and allows for user tokenization ( ͡° ͜ʖ ͡° )

-By utilizing blockchain technology, the app offers users ownership and control over their data, while countering algorithmic content filtering.
-It provides a decentralized and transparent platform for sharing news, media, and personal moments.
+The idea behind using blockchain technology for social media is that it offers users ownership and control over their data while countering algorithmic content filtering.
+It provides a decentralized and transparent platform for sharing news media and opinions :).

 ## Project Demo